 What is ELSA?

-We are lucky enough to have Mrs Malley as our qualified Emotional Literacy Support Assistant at Wimborne First School.
+We are lucky enough to have Mrs Whitbread as our qualified Emotional Literacy Support Assistant at Wimborne First School.
 She has been trained by Educational Psychologists to plan and deliver programmes of support to pupils who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is delivered on an individual basis, but sometimes small group work is more appropriate, especially in the areas of social and friendship skills.
 Sessions are fun; we use a range of activities such as games, role-play with puppets, or arts and craft.
-ELSA sessions will take place in our very own 'ELSA room' which provides a calm, safe space for the child to feel supported and nurtured.
+ELSA sessions will take place in our very own 'ELSA space' which provides a calm, safe space for the child to feel supported and nurtured.

 In ELSA, we aim to provide support for a wide range of emotional needs: